Becoming an Automotive Technician or Mechanic in Iowa

 - Engine repair

-Students should also research whether their chosen school is accredited by the National Automotive Technicians Education Foundation (NATEF).
-NATEF certification ensures students receive a quality education and that their credits will be transferable if they decide to continue their studies at another school.
-Additionally, some schools may offer apprenticeships for prospective auto mechanics.
+Students should also research whether their chosen school is accredited by the ASE Education Foundation.
+ASE accreditation ensures students receive a quality education that meets national industry standards, and it is recognised by employers across the country.
+Additionally, some schools may offer apprenticeships or manufacturer-sponsored placements for prospective auto mechanics.

 ASE Certification